 Dustin Wells EA, Tax Specialist

-First, if you ever receive an IRS letter in any form you should contact your tax professional and provide them with a sufficient copy of the correspondence as soon as you get the letter or potential tax audit notice.
+First, if you ever receive an IRS audit notice or IRS letter in any form you should contact your tax professional and provide them with a sufficient copy of the correspondence as soon as you get the letter or potential tax audit notice.
 This will assist the tax professional in knowing what you received from IRS and determine if letter is actually an IRS form or not.
 Moreover, the tax professional should be able to tell you if the IRS correspondence is real or fake.
 In general, if you receive a letter or a form of correspondence from the IRS in paper form you are likely dealing with a legitimate letter.

 The IRS, or assigned Revenue Agent if audit, will NOT contact you initially via email.
 Never.
 However, recently, it appears localized IRS Revenue Agents and Tax Compliance Officers are now able to email directly with the taxpayer and/or elected authorized tax professional without including or exchanging sensitive personal information.
 For example, local IRS Agents are willing to email planned contact, interview appointment dates and also issue initial and or subsequent Information Document Requests (IDR’s) via secure e-fax numbers as provided by the Taxpayer.